Bayes in the Wild

 What the Exercise Shows

-Strip away the specific virus and what remains is a portable procedure.
+Strip away the specific virus and a portable procedure remains.
 Set a prior from base rates, honestly, before the vivid particulars seduce you.
 Isolate each piece of evidence and ask the one question a likelihood ratio asks, refusing to let a single coincidence be counted twice.
 Handle the emotionally loud evidence — the obfuscation, the institutional betrayal — with special suspicion, because outrage is not a likelihood ratio and the two are easy to confuse.
 Then multiply, read off the posterior, and publish the inputs so others can attack them.

 The obfuscation deserves a last word, because it is the piece most likely to be mishandled in both directions.
 Joscha Bach’s phrase for the affair — “virology’s Chernobyl” — is apt not because the cover-up proves a leak but because of what the cover-up did: institutions charged with truth-seeking spent their credibility to protect themselves, and that expenditure is real damage whatever the virus’s origin turns out to be.
 The Bayesian lesson is precise.
 Institutional stonewalling should move your Credence, because concealment is more expected from a party with something to hide — but it should move it only as far as its likelihood ratio warrants, which is not far, because concealment is also the reflex of institutions with nothing to hide but their own dignity.
 The failure mode of the lab-leak proponent is to let justified anger at the cover-up masquerade as evidence for the leak.
 The failure mode of the denier is to let the absence of a smoking gun masquerade as evidence of innocence.
 Both errors are the same error: substituting a feeling for a number.